Eternal Sunshine of the Spotless Mind: Marketing

 For promotion, a website for the fictional company Lacuna was made in 2003, which included a spoof advertisement.
 An official trailer for the film was released in 2004.
 The trailer was edited in a more comedic style than the movie itself, which may have misled viewers about the tone of the film.

 Box office

 Produced on a budget of $20 million, Eternal Sunshine of the Spotless Mind opened on March 19, 2004, in the United States, earning $8.2 million in its opening weekend from 1,353 theaters.
-The film placed seventh in the weekend's box office, and remained in theaters for 19 weeks, earning $34.4 million in the United States and Canada, and $39.6 million in international markets, for a total of $74 million worldwide.
+Box Office Mojo lists $72.87 million worldwide for the film’s original release.
+Including subsequent re-releases, its current “All Releases” total is $72.94 million worldwide.
+Kaufman later said that the film’s rights holders continued to report it as “in the red”, which he attributed to Hollywood accounting.

 Although screenwriter Kaufman was told the film had not generated a profit, it remains his most commercially successful work, grossing more than twice as much as Adaptation (2002) and over three times as much as Being John Malkovich (1999).